ansys/pymapdl/.devcontainer/develop_on_codespaces.rst

   as HTML and PDF.
 * `PyMAPDL-DevContainer (Local)`.
 This is the configuration for launching a development container locally.
-  This container follow similar steps to the above configurations, but it is for use locally together with VSCode, hence you **must not** select it when creating your Codespaces environment.
+  This container follow similar steps to the preceding configurations, but it is for use locally together with Visual Code, hence you **must not** select it when creating your Codespaces environment.
   To get more information about how to launch a devcontainer locally, visit :ref:`develop_on_remote_containers`.